kubevault/kubevault/docs/guides/secret-engines/elasticsearch/csi-driver.md

 / # exit
 ```

-So, we can see that the secret `db-password` is mounted into the pod, where the secret key is mounted as file and value is the content of that file.
+So, we can see that the secret `db-username` and `db-password` is mounted into the pod, where the secret key is mounted as file and value is the content of that file.

 ## Cleaning up